VarunGaneshan/VSD_Intern_VM/README.md

 <details>
  <summary> Work </summary>
-Perform synthesis and gls of my VM and verify if the outputs match.
+Perform synthesis and GLS of my VM and verify if the outputs match.
 </details>

 <details>